Everyone is welcome in the Center for Gender Equity!

 We have many projects throughout the year and several student groups if you are looking to get involved.
 Please contact the Center for Genter Equity for more information.

 Gender is complex and ever-changing, and so is the Center for Gender Equity.
 To help all staff feel confident and comfortable, we provide training on content and skills to all members.
 If you’re interested and want to learn more, you can stop in or contact the Center for Gender Equity to set up an appointment with the Director, Rita.

 - Come hang out and relax in our Lounge, UC C207!

 - Come join a group discussion

-- Support an event or plan your own project- Contact our Associate Director, Sara!
+- Support an event or plan your own project- Contact our Director, Rita!

 Current Student Projects Include: